 6. Ezra Squall – Slytherin

 Squall is a wonderfully crafty villain.
 When we know him as Mr. Jones, he seems kindly, if a little sinister, but the truth about Ezra Squall – who he is and what he’s done – is a horrifying one.
-Once a member of the Free State of Nevermoor, the atrocities he committed in the Battle of Courage Square (long before Morrigan arrived on the scene) are stark proof of the lengths he’ll go to try to gain power over the Nevermoorians.
-But I have a sneaky suspicion that there is more to Squall than we might suspect.
+Once a member of the Free State of Nevermoor, the atrocities he committed in the Battle of Courage Square (long before Morrigan arrives on the scene) are stark proof of the lengths he’ll go to try to gain power over the Nevermoorians.
+But we have a suspicion that there is more to Squall than we might suspect.

 The pale, expressionless mask had slipped to reveal the beast inside, the black eyes and blackened mouth and sharp, bared teeth.
 The Shadow hounds whined.
 Even they were afraid of him.”
 (Hollowpox 304)

 There you have it, the Houses of all our Nevermoor faves.
 Happy publication day to Jessica Townsend and Hollowpox: The Hunt for Morrigan Crow.
-I can’t wait to see where these characters take us next!
+We can’t wait to see where these characters take us next!